cgwire/zou/README.rst

 About authors
 ~~~~~~~~~~~~~

 Zou is written by CGWire, a company based in France.
-We help animation studios
+We help teams of animation
-to collaborate and work better.
+studios to collaborate better.
+We provide tools to more than 50 studios spread

-We apply software craftmanship principles as much as possible.
-We love
+all around the world.

-coding and consider that strong quality and good developer experience
+On the technical side, we apply software craftmanship principles as much as
-matter a lot.
-Our extensive knowledge allows studios to get better at
+possible.
+We love coding and consider that strong quality and good developer
-communicating with all stakeholders of the productions.
+experience matter a lot.

 Visit `cg-wire.com <https://cg-wire.com>`__ for more information.